You must enable cookies for this web site to function properly.

 Gleaners hosts the Empty Bowls Project by appointment only.
 A potter assists school age participants (ages 6 – 17) in making one clay bowl to take home for themselves* and one clay bowl to donate to the food bank to be used at an Empty Bowls fundraiser event to help feed our hungry neighbors.
 This fun filled day takes place at our Detroit Distribution Center.
 To participate in Empty Bowls, a $5 donation to cover the program costs for each participant, paid in advance is requested.

-Contact Reggie Williams at firstname.lastname@example.org or call 866-GLEANER, ext 231, to schedule an appointment.
+Contact the Empty Bowls coordinator at firstname.lastname@example.org or call 866-GLEANER, ext 231, to schedule an appointment.

 *Please note that clay bowls are fired and available for pick-up at a later date.
 Your group will be contacted when your bowls are ready.